stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “Oh, certainly.
 As long as Mother knows.”
 He stepped back out into the hall and the Grand Tour resumed—albeit with several nervous glances over his shoulder toward the study door.

-“After Father... after the funeral I mean... some dashed peculiar people came and went through Father's study,” he told Julia as they proceeded along the passage toward the library.
+“After Father… after the funeral I mean… some dashed peculiar people came and went through Father's study,” he told Julia as they proceeded along the passage toward the library.
 “I remember mother was very angry.
 They took some of the books out of the library as well – carted them off in a big trunk.
 And some of Father's hunting trophies.
 What do you make of that?”

 Julia was suddenly aware of Albert staring at her closely, all suggestion of scatterbrained buffoonery gone and replaced by an unsettling keen expression.